 What’s the Difference Between Dressing and Stuffing?

 It’s so simple… Stuffing gets “stuffed” inside the turkey or whatever is being stuffed, and “dressing” is cooked outside the bird.
 A particular brand of stuffing may or may not have had something to do with the fact that nobody calls it “dressing” is anymore.
 So, call it what you want, but Pepé and I call it delicious!
-Sorry to those who are gluten intolerant, I have no substitute for you… Unless you want more meat.
-Yes, eat more meat or healthy veggies… I guess those are options, and don’t forget dessert.
+Either way, this is my favorite Thanksgiving Corn Bread Dressing or Stuffing Recipe.

 Could it be a North or South thing?